kuzzleio/kuzzle/doc/2/guides/elasticsearch/v8/index.md

 Or you can run `kourou app:scaffold sandbox` to create a new Kuzzle project with a `docker-compose.yml` file that uses Elasticsearch 8.

-## Migrating to V8
+## Migrating production data from Elasticsearch 7 to 8

-Migration Guide from Elasticsearch 7.x to Elasticsearch 8.x
+Is this section, we will see how to migration en production environnement data from Elasticsearch 7.x to Elasticsearch 8.x

 ### Prerequisites